 - May be expensive

-Assisted living facilities can be similar to independent living, but with added medical care and assistance with daily necessities.
+Assisted living facilities can be similar to independent living, but with an additional layer of medical care and assistance with daily necessities.
 These facilities are ideal for seniors who require help with things like bathing and taking medications, but not the 24/7 skilled medical care that nursing homes provide.
 The care plans and levels can differ by facility, but the monthly median cost of assisted living communities runs about $4,500.

 - Help with daily needs and medical care